kyledharrington/codelab-template/kubernetes-setup.md

     - Workload Type
     - Pods
     - Namespaces
-- Kubernetes Vulnerabilities(!?)
+- Kubernetes Vulnerabilities (`note: this module may not be enabled in your environment`)

 ![step14](img/gcp17.png)

-- Lets also note what is missing, Kubernetes events.
-We configured Dynatrace to capture all events in this cluster in our last step.
-We will now create a new application deployment which will populate Kubernetes native events in our dashboard
+Lets also note what is missing, *Kubernetes events!*

+ We configured Dynatrace to capture all events in this cluster in our last step (enabling "monitor events") We will now create a new application deployment which will populate Kubernetes native events in our dashboard
 <!-- -------------------------->

 ## LAB: Deploying the Google Micro Services Application